ang3linagupta/Connectopia/README.md

 ### 3. **Client Profile Management**
    - **Create/Update Client Profile**: Brands and collaborators can create and modify their profiles.
-   - **Search Client Profiles**: Users can search for brands or clients by email.
+   - **Search Client Profiles**: Users can search for brands or clients by name and city.

 ### 4. **Event Management**
    - **Book Events**: Influencers can book events with details like venue, time, date, etc.